planetmarshall/web-algodynamic/content/failure_of_the_gods.md

 start to doubt if I can lead the second, before I've even seen it.

 Noise from below indicates Calum has started to lead behind me.
 It's a little too soon for my liking, and his proximity is pressure I could do without.
-It's his decision though, I have no control over the climbers below.
+It's his decision though.
+In Winter the daylight hours are short, and I can't blame him for not wanting to risk a climb in darkness.

 With the vernacular of the enthusiastic climbing youth, Calum looks up at the next pitch and declares himself to be 'psyched'.
 I am not psyched.
 I am fucking petrified.

 I try to remember the guidebook description.

+As soon as my feet are back on the ground I feel a convulsion of relief.
+It feels like the right decision, and Susan agrees - but almost immediately I know that I will be second guessing myself for days, my thoughts saturated with 'what ifs'.
+What if I had pushed on, making the harder choice, not conquering but embracing my fear of the unknown, of uncertainty.
+Would I have been shortly celebrating leading what a friend has described as one of the best pitches in Scotland?
+Or would I have woken up in A&E, or worse, not woken up at all.

+Faced with some hard choices to make closer to home I often think back to that decision and yearn for the simplicity of a binary outcome.
+Success or failure.
+Life or death.
+But what if, no matter whether I take the difficult or easy path, there may be no good outcome for me.
+The only measure of success is in the paths that other lives take,

+I'm not what you could call a spiritual person.
+My world is the world of mathematics and logic, where even chaos and uncertainty follow the laws of nature.
+I believe in physics, not karma.
+While we are all the centre of our own pocket universe, the actual universe carries on regardless and is under no obligation to be fair to anyone.
+The sum of all human experience a flicker among the lifetime of stars.

-I point the car South, and look at the mountains of the North West in the rear view mirror, knowing that soon I'll be back.
+I point the car South, and look at the mountains of the North West in the rear view mirror, knowing I'll be back here again.